 What is Prime?

 So technically I am talking about a rib roast even when most refer to this particular cut as prime rib.
-Prime, in prime rib, refers to the cut quality according to the United States Department of Agriculture’s (USDA) rating system.
-Quality, as defined by the USDA, simply is the marbling and quality of beef, which in turn also impacts tenderness and flavor.
+Prime as it refers to the rib roast is a reference to the primal cuts versus the USDA rating system, primal cuts are some of the key cuts after initial butchering, simply put.
+Prime quality, as defined by the USDA, is the marbling quality of beef, which in turn also impacts tenderness and flavor.

 When talking to friends and family I can’t help but notice that some of the meat they are purchasing is not in fact “prime”.
 So first, let us discuss the finer points of the rib roast so it’s easier to understand what you are buying and how much you are buying it for.

 In order of beef quality per USDA you have prime, choice and then select.
 While prime is certainly the highest quality, choice also has tremendous flavor and is definitely not an “inferior” meat.
 It just didn’t rise to the occasion of marbling and quality as the prime.
 When you get to select, you begin to see a difference in the meat, the fat content and other factors.
 Still worthy of smoking, but I would be sure if going down this route, consider at least a choice cut.

 At some stores you may see labels outlining the rancher, or the type of feed (grass, grain, etc).
 Don’t hesitate to ask if the beef is rated, and if it isn’t, at least discuss with the butcher that you are looking for a choice or prime quality cut or its equivalent.
 Grain finishing adds marbling.
 Strictly grass fad beef will tend to be leaner and less marbling.
 Finally, look closely at the labeling.
 In the end it may say “Prime Rib of Beef” or “Standing Beef Rib Roast for Prime Rib” according to the USDA but not have to be derived from prime grade beef.
 So when in doubt ask the butcher.